AndrusAsumets/supershy-client/README.md

 # .env
 PROXY_INTERVAL_SEC=how often you would like to recycle the exit nodes in seconds, defaults to 1800.

-SSH_PORT=Port for the SSH server, defaults to 22.

 SSH_PORT_RANGE=colon separated [from:to] range of numbers for a random selection, overrides SSH_PORT if set.

 DIGITAL_OCEAN_API_KEY=